Premium Free Tool

 3

-Enter the variable cost incurred for every unit sold.
+Enter the variable cost incurred for every single unit you sell.

 4

-Review the 'Break-Even Units' (the number of items you must sell) and the total revenue required to hit zero.
+Review the 'Break-Even Units' (the number of sales needed) and the total revenue required to hit zero.

 Practical Example